And again I got another beautiful embroidered patch for my wedding cloak project! 😀

 A happy marriage to you!

-And now some in-depth details about the technique Grima used.
+And now some in-depth details about the technique Grima used and a picture of this lovely patch without all the extra text for you.
 Enjoy! 😀

 I hope you enjoyed my new posting and now back to my current embroidery projects… 😉